ess-dmsc/jenkins-shared-library/README.md

 where `<file_name>` must be substituted with a test file name (_*Test.groovy_).

+The _runtests.sh_ script is provided to run all unit tests in the _test/ecdcpipeline_ directory.
+Note that it always returns 0, independently of the test results.

 ### Generating documentation pages

 To create the documentation pages locally, run from the root of this repository